ome/omero-guide-fiji/docs/imagej_python.rst

     $ conda install -c ome omero-py

-Note: we have noticed problems using the Option 1 approach when running the scripts on some operating systems due to issues with the ImageJ1-ImageJ2 bridge.
+Note: we have noticed problems using the Conda approach when running the scripts on some operating systems due to issues with the ImageJ1-ImageJ2 bridge.

 Step-by-Step
 ------------